lukasbischof/IGCViewer/README.md

 # IGCViewer
-A macOS IGC file viewer.
+A macOS app for reading IGC log files.

 ## Frameworks
 This Project uses the [Charts](https://github.com/danielgindi/Charts) framework which is licensed under the Apace-2.0 license: